-Field Description FA Auth Key Configure custom Fabric Attach Authentication Keys up to 32 characters in length.
+Field Description Poll Timeout (Seconds) Specifies the amount of time, in seconds, to wait for a response from the appliance before rebooting.
+The value range is from 3 to 600 unless the controller is in an availability pair without fast failover enabled.
+The default value is 3.
+Note: When configuring a Mesh network, we recommend a value of at least 60 for the non-root AP configuration.
+Also, it is a best practice to wait at least 60 seconds before applying configuration changes that are applicable to non-root (node) access points.
+This ensures that possible interruptions due to configuration changes are resolved.
+You can override the configuration Profile setting for individual APs from the Advanced > Overrides dialog for the selected AP.
+FA Auth Key Configure custom Fabric Attach Authentication Keys up to 32 characters in length.
 Extreme Networks products offer a default FA AUTHENTICATION-KEY built-in.
 You can also configure a custom key here.
 When a custom key is not configured, the default key is used.
-The following special characters are not supported: {? <tab> \ " '} You can override the configuration Profile setting for individual APs from the Advanced > Overrides dialog for the selected AP.
-Note: Supported on AP39xx, Wi-Fi 6 AP models access points.</tab> LED Status The LED Status pattern can indicate that the configuration profile has been pushed to the destination appliance.
+The following special characters are not supported: {? <tab> \ "'} You can override the configuration Profile setting for individual APs from the Advanced > Overrides dialog for the selected AP.</tab> Note.
+Supported on AP39XX, WI-FI'O AP models access points.
+LED Status The LED Status pattern can indicate that the configuration profile has been pushed to the destination appliance.
 Select an LED Status.
-Valid values are: Off LEDs do not light.
-Locate LEDs blink so you can locate the AP.
+Valid values are: Off LEDs blink so you can locate the AP.
 Normal Default mode for all APs.
-Identifies the AP status during the following processes: • registration • power on • boot Note: The value Solid has been deprecated in ExtremeCloud IQ Controller version 5.26.02.
+Identifies the AP status during the following processes: registration power on boot Note: The value Solid has been deprecated in ExtremeCloud IQ Controller version 5.26.02.
 If Solid was previously configured, this value is mapped to Normal with the ExtremeCloud IQ Controller version 5.26.02 upgrade.
-You can override the configuration Profile setting for individual APs from the Advanced > Overrides dialog for the selected AP.
-PEAP User Name and Password Ability to configure the PEAP (Protected Extensible Authentication Protocol) user name and password for all devices in a device group or for a specific device override.
-Used to pre-provision devices for authorization to connect to the network.
-Credential and Certificate installation procedures are supported for AP39xx, SA201 Adapter, and Wi-Fi 6 AP models.
 You can override the configuration Profile setting for individual APs from the Advanced > Overrides dialog for the selected AP.